william-tiritilli/Regression-Tree/README.md

 ![image](https://github.com/william-tiritilli/Regression-Tree/assets/46381506/037d654e-4953-441f-be75-d9deb0325424)

-The variable [yrs.licenced] is the “most important” in the sense that it reduces the loss function the most at each split
+The variable [yrs.licenced] is the “most important” in the sense that it reduces the loss function the most at each split.

 # Conclusion
 Trees are very easy to interpret.
 However, they suffer from high variance and are generally outperformed by Ensemble methods like Random Forest or GBM.